cdpadilla42/chrisdpadilla.com/_posts/golangpointersandroutines.md

 Pointers are the address in memory of a variable.
 Pointers are used to reduce memory usage and increase performance.

-The main use case is in massing large variables to functions.
+The main use case is in passing large variables to functions.
 Just like in JavaScript, when you pass an argument to a function, a copy is made that is then used within that function.
+If you were to pass the pointer instead here, that would be far less strain on the app's memory

 ```